zevbaker/Byte-me/For-Loop/Readme.md

 15 X 10 = 150

 7. Write a program in C to display the multipliaction table vertically from 1 to n.
-Go to the editor Test Data :
+Test Data :
 Input upto the table number starting from 1 : 8 Expected Output :